UBotPlatform/Ubot.Account.Mirai/README.md

+## ATTENTION
+Due to conflicts with the Mirai team, the project was downgraded to **the lowest priority** and **can be stopped at any time** (without notice in advance).
+All the backends for QQ is in lower priority since UBot is mainly aimed at the bot-friendly platforms.

 ## About UBot
 UBot is an open source platform for developing chat bots.
 It provides consistent apis for different platforms (telegram, discord and more!) in a language-independent way, making bot development WORA-able (Write once, Run anywhere).